AbbieNgXinYi/Gamenian/README.md

 #### Unity Hub

-* When you don't remove preview on sample scene
+* Remember to uncheck the **Scenes/SampleScene**

    ![Alt text](UnityHub/with%20sample.jpg)

-* you will be given a blue screen instead of the game screen
+* If you uncheck the box, you will be given a blue screen instead of the game interface

    ![Alt text](UnityHub/bluescreen.jpg)